tuckergs/smb2-relmod/README.md

 ## Assembly files

-I also have an asm folder, which hosts assembly files compatible with my ppc-inject assembler. (http://github.com/tuckergs/ppc-inject).
-You need to patch main_loop to use them, unless it's specified otherwise
+I have an genasm folder, which contains miscellaneous asm hacks for SMB2.
+Read the source of them to find out where you should use FixOverwrites

-forceThreeLivesAtStart.asm makes it so you always start challenge mode with three lives.
+genasm/forceThreeLivesAtStart.asm makes it so you always start challenge mode with three lives.

-simple803133cc.asm is a file that makes 803133cc shorter so you can have space for your own code.
+genasm/simple803133cc.asm is a file that makes 803133cc shorter so you can have space for your own code.
 This is separate from my new cm entry project; it uses the vanilla cm entries.
 Also, this shorter version doesn't support arbitrary jump distances or different jump distances at different times.
 You could use the after-offset features that ppc-inject offers to place your code things after the function (using "#function $fnName after $fn803133cc").
 You could then use "./PPCInject \[in REL\] \[out REL\] simple803133cc.asm yourAsmFile.asm".
 PPCInject will also alert you if you go over the space allotted

-I also made code that accepts a shorter challenge mode entry format with more efficient unlocked level bytes; I call these new cm entries barebones entries.
-To use them right out of the box, use my fixBareBone.sh script (or follow the steps in it) and then use PPCInject with asm files bareBoneEntries.asm and normalDiffIndicators.asm.
-Look at testBareBoneEntries.asm for an example of the format, and use it with PPCInject if you want to experiment with those entries.
-Also note that if you want to inject code at the end of 803133cc, you have to place it after $prDiffIndicatorsToNum
+In cmasm is code that accepts a shorter challenge mode entry format with more efficient unlocked level bytes; I call these new cm entries barebones entries.
+See my docs/newEntryFormats.txt for instructions about how to inject this code into your REL.

 ## Compiling